Defense in Depth as Code: Secure APIs by design

 Note that the unit tests for the Product service also verifies the correct audit logging in order to assert requirements for accountability.
 And that the system tests we added can be run against the production environment as well.
 It is important to continuously monitor the actual production environment, do health checks and detect any security misconfiguration in that environment (for example a public API endpoint).

-In the article Defence in Depth as Code: Test Driven Application Security we show how to implement this set of test and elaborate some more on the importance of test with focus on security.
+In the article Defense in Depth as Code: Test Driven Application Security we show how to implement this set of test and elaborate some more on the importance of test with focus on security.

 Erica Edholm, Omegapoint